remijaoui/remijaoui.github.io/_pages/teaching.md

 * Lectures 13/14  on 08/03/2024.
 Location:  Braconnier Séminaire 1
 * Lectures 15/16  on 15/03/2024.
 Location:  Braconnier Séminaire 1

-More information about the location of each of the room can be found [here](https://www.univ-lyon1.fr/campus/plan-des-campus/campus-lyontech-la-doua
+More information about the location of each of the room can be found <a href="https://www.univ-lyon1.fr/campus/plan-des-campus/campus-lyontech-la-doua
+"> here </a>

 ## Lecture notes